broadlume/hanami-events-cloud_pubsub/README.md

 ```

-# Prometheus Integration
+# Yabeda Prometheus Integration

-If you have the `prometheus-client` gem installed, a `/metrics` endpoint will
+If you have the `yabeda-prometheus` gem installed, a `/metrics` endpoint will
 be available on the health check server which can be scraped.

-All you need to do to activate this is to make sure to `require 'prometheus/client'`.
+All you need to do to activate this is to make sure to `require 'yabeda/prometheus'`.

 # Testing